US Passport Information

 You will need to apply in person with the following:

-- A certified copy of your Birth Certificate (No photocopies are accepted) It must contain the full names of the applicant's parent(s).
+- A certified copy of your Birth Certificate (No photocopies or electronic birth certificates are accepted) It must contain the full names of the applicant's parent(s).

 - A valid Driver License or State Identification